rotexsoft/file-renderer/README.md

 after **html** escaping is applied to it.

-* **Html Attribute:** this type of escaping should be used for view data variables which are meant to be rendered as attribute values within html elements in the view.
+* **Html Attribute:** this type of escaping should be used for view data variables which are meant to be rendered as attribute values within html elements in a view.
 For example:

 `./views/view-with-escapable-html-attrs.php`
 ```php